yankay/scala-tour/scala-tour.md

 ### Powerful For Expression

 Loop expression is feature of imperative programming.So Scala improved it to suit functional programming.
-For expression in Scala can also return a List.
-With 'yield' in loop, value after yield can append to the List.
+For expressions in Scala can also return a List.
+With 'yield' in the loop, the value after yield will be appended to the List.
 This example replaces the map function with for loop.

 ```